-Laying the Blueprint
+Laying the Blueprint for Your Event Roadshow

-During this stage of the planning, what’s important is to establish why a roadshow series is necessary and specifying how each part of the campaign can support the overarching goal.
-In-depth research and candid discussions about these goals should take place before any final decisions are made.
+During this stage of the planning, what’s important is to establish why a roadshow series is necessary and to specify how each part of the campaign can support the overarching goal.
+In-depth research and candid discussions about these goals should take place before producing a roadshow.

 Harnessing Data to Justify Your Roadshow Strategy

-Below are some suggested ways to gather these insights
+Below are some suggested ways to gather these insights.

 1) Explore previous event data